zhaohuanqdcn/tp/docs/UserGuide.md

 **Visual Walkthrough Guide:**

-1. State of the app *BEFORE* the `delete_contact` command that you entered by mistake and wish to undo.
+1. State of the app *BEFORE* the `deletecontact` command that you entered by mistake and wish to undo.

    ![undo1](images/undo1.png)

-2. State of the app *AFTER* the `delete_contact` command that you entered by mistake and wish to undo.
+2. State of the app *AFTER* the `deletecontact` command that you entered by mistake and wish to undo.

    ![undo2](images/undo2.png)